2lag/edit/README.md

 todo :
+- finish middle button drag scrolling, x and y ( cscroll_mbutton_scroll )
-- make fps update in realtime instead of only while hovering ( issue with peekmessage loop fml )
+- make fps update in realtime instead of only while hovering ( issue with drawing being in window procedure )
 - run another performance profile for instrumentation and reduce calls with extra logic if possible
-- - also find a way to see what functions are called where "[External Code]" is to change to lower-level or different call
+- - extern wnd_sz and pwnd_sz and reduce calculation to : wm_size message, on first loop to set, any resizing event in wnd_resize & wnd_drag
 - add menu bar & functionality + keybinds ( wnd_type -> editproc -> wm_keydown )
 - - make "one time renderer" so you pass info and it draws itself
 - - - file